Nisarg4903/End-Sem-Portfolio/README.md

 - **HTML**: For structuring the content of the webpages.
 - **CSS**: For styling and layout of the webpages.
 - **JavaScript**: To add interactivity to the webpages.

+## Summary of actions taken in this Repo
+-- Owner created branch "feature/add-homepage." adn pushed changes to it, created ppull request and merged -- Collaborator student created "feature/add-about-page," pushed changes on the my-portfolio page -- Created merge conflict and solved it